otvv/fgui/README.md

 * Easy to use and to customize.
 * Works with DirectX 9/10 and Valve's Surface (More to come..)
 * It comes with a built-in config system.
-(Not implemented yet.)
+(The library is using [json](https://github.com/nlohmann/json) as a file parser.)

 _You can visit the [wiki (currently under construction)](https://github.com/otvv/fgui/wiki) page for widgets, functions documentations and a how to setup guide._